Ever wish you could invest in real estate tax-free through your retirement accounts?

 Not long ago, we covered a study comparing the returns of rental properties, equities, and bonds over the last 145 years.
 Rental properties had the lowest risk and highest returns, but equities were a close second for returns.

-Equities are a great retirement investment when you’re young, because over a long time horizon they tend to grow and compound nicely.
+Equities make a great retirement investment when you’re young, because over a long time horizon they tend to grow and compound nicely.
 But equities come with some significant drawbacks, especially as you get older.

 First, they’re volatile.
 Familiar with the concept of sequence risk?
-It’s essentially the risk that the market will crash right after you retire, so you’re crippled by the crash but don’t get the advantages of the subsequent market rebound, because you’re not longer investing money in.
+It’s essentially the risk that the market will crash right after you retire, so you’re crippled by the crash but don’t get the advantages of the subsequent market rebound, because you’re no longer investing money in.